 Just because the weather may be getting cooler doesn’t mean that you can’t enjoy a tasty, fresh salad with your lunch or dinner.
-Produce you purchase at the store tastes ok but there is nothing like growing your own vegetables.
-You might think that you don’t have enough room or that you can’t create the appropriate growing conditions for vegetables indoors but even if you don’t have a lot of space it is possible to grow greens, herbs and even mushrooms on your kitchen countertop.
+The produce you purchase at the store tastes ok but there is nothing like growing your own vegetables.
+You might think that you don’t have enough room or that you can’t create the appropriate growing conditions for vegetables indoors but even if you don’t have a lot of space it is possible to grow greens, herbs, and even mushrooms on your kitchen countertop.

 Countertop gardening is becoming increasingly popular and a wide array of self-contained kits are now available for this purpose.
 Some involve hydroponics and others include grow lights but these kits allow plants to grow faster and make the most of smaller spaces.